 - 4.4.5 A significant number of homes are needed to meet Harrow's affordable housing needs of the Borough.
 The needs outweigh the number of genuinely affordable homes within the necessary tenures (predominantly social rent) that can realistically be delivered over the lifetime of the Plan.
 This is the case when taking into account both the planning enabling and affordable housing provider funding mechanisms available.
-National policy requires the council to set affordable housing targets that are realistic, particularly in relation to development viability. - 4.4.6 London Plan Policy H5 sets a threshold approach to affordable housing provision to remove the need for viability assessment.
+National policy requires the council to set affordable housing targets that are realistic, particularly in relation to development viability. - The London Plan, Policy H4 sets the strategic target of 50% for affordable 4.4.6 housing.
+London Plan Policy H5 sets a threshold approach to assessing applications and to follow the fast track approach to delivery (without the need for a viability assessment), proposals must provide a minimum of 35% affordable housing without public subsidy with a 70:30 tenure split agreed with the Council on all land, other than public sector or designated employment land a 50% threshold level for affordable housing applies, unless there is a agreement with the Mayor on a portfolio of public sector sites where 35% threshold applies on individual sites and at least 50% across them.
 The affordable target is set and assessed on the basis of the percentage of the development's habitable rooms, or if there is a disparity between affordable and private room sizes, the habitable floorspace.
 Applications that exceed (or meet) the thresholds level of affordable housing on gross units within the scheme will follow the fast-track route and those that fall below this will follow the viability tested route, as set out within Policy H5.
 To maximise affordable housing delivery and address economic uncertainties that may arise over the lifetime of a development proposal the use of 'review mechanisms' will be required, where appropriate, and implemented in line with the Mayor's Affordable Housing and Viability SPG.
 To ensure applicants fully intends to build out the planning consent an early-stage review will be triggered for fast-track schemes if an agreed level of progress is not made within 24 months of gaining permission (or any other period agreed as part of the planning application).
 Whilst schemes under the viability tested route will be subject to an early-stage review and late-stage review triggered at the point that 75% of homes are sold, or at a point agreed by the Council.
-In addition, one or more mid-term reviews may be required for larger schemes. - 4.4.7 Policy H6 sets out the Mayor's minimum requirements in terms of tenure for 60% of the affordable housing sought.
-It then requires borough local plans to provide further detail on what the remaining 40% should comprise.
-Harrow's needs are predominantly for social rent/ London Affordable Rent levels.
-These are more difficult to deliver as they require the highest amounts of subsidy, either from the public purse or via cross subsidy from market homes for sale/ rent. - 4.4.8 The Council is very supportive of the Mayor's long term 50% affordable housing target and the fast-track approach as set out in policy H5 as a tool towards achieving the 50% on all sites in the longer term.
-The council recognises that its historic target set out in the previous Local Plan of 40% of all news homes being affordable with a 60% social rent/ 40% intermediate tenure split was challenging to achieve.
-The Draft London Affordable housing Supplementary Planning Guidance (2023) indicates the Mayors strong preference is for the delivery of Social Rent homes, which are best placed to address current housing needs and are eligible for grant funding under the London Affordable Homes Programme (AHP) 2021-26.
-In relation to its local element of the London Plan tenure split over which it has discretion, the Council will seek to maximise the amount of social rented units that can be delivered on site in non-build to rent schemes.
-The Council will undertake a
+In addition, one or more mid-term reviews may be required for larger schemes.